top of page

 Disorders of speech are characterized by difficulty in producing speech sounds correctly, omitting or distorting sounds, or difficulty with producing a few sounds with no pattern.
 Treatment procedures at Therapy South include the following steps:

-Assess the client’s articulation skills
+Assess the client’s individual skills and strengths

 Prepare the materials for therapy

-Establish baselines with the client.
+Establish rapport with the child

 Treat with different therapeutic approaches